marikokaku/CMS-business/project-guidelines.md

 * WHEN I choose to update an employee role
 * THEN I am prompted to select an employee to update and their new role and this info##rmation is updated in the database

+## CLI criteria

+# What would you like to do?
+* view all departments
+* view all roles
+* view all employees
+* add a department
+* add a role
+* add an employee
+* update an employee role

+# view all departments:
+* table showing department name and id's

+# view all roles:
+* job title
+* department job belongs to
+* salary

+# view all employess:
+*